Umbrella Girls Shade Women’s Motorcycling Image

-As women continue to populate within all levels of motorsport they too decided —what’s “good for the goose is good for the gander” and often sport their own version of the “umbrella girl”… a guy.
-I too was proudly guilty of such and often had umbrella boys shading me before a race.
-In fact I preferred to call them “PIT STUDS” which seemed, to me, a more masculine reference.
+As women continue to populate all levels of motorsport, they too have decided —what’s “good for the goose is good for the gander” and are now demonstrating their own version of the “umbrella girl”… a guy.
+I too was proudly guilty of such.
+I often had umbrella boys shading me before a race.
+In fact I called them “Pit Studs” which seemed to me, a more masculine reference.

-In the many race venues I’ve attended throughout Europe, UK and North America as a racer or spectator- in whatever conditions – nearly naked umbrella girls are out there, with their trusty umbrellas.
+In the many race venues I’ve attended throughout Europe, UK and North America as a racer or spectator- nearly naked umbrella girls are out there, with their trusty umbrellas.

-What will it take to alter not only this “look good” aspect of racing but the way women see their own roles?
-As women continue to liken ourselves to that of umbrella girls, the assumption remains- when an attractive women appears within a race paddock the furthest thought is that of her being the pilot of a race bike.
+What will it take to alter not just this “look good” aspect of racing but the way women see their own roles?
+As we continue to liken ourselves to that of umbrella girls, the assumption remains- when an attractive woman appears within a race paddock, the furthest thought remains to that of her being the pilot of a race bike.